sendgrid/docs/source/Classroom/Basics/Security/security_checklist.md

   show: true
 ---

 SendGrid doesn’t compromise when it comes to compromised accounts and neither should you.
 Every day that you put off security steps, your reputation as a business and a sender is at risk.
-Take a few minutes and this checklist to help make ensure that your systems are secure.
+Use these suggestions below to improve the security of your system.

 {% anchor h3 %} 1)  Use a robust password!  {% endanchor %}

 - Don't use the same password for multiple sites, vary your passwords whenever possible.
-- If possible, use  upper and lower case letters, numerals, and special characters.
+- Use upper and lower case letters, numerals, and special characters.
 - Don’t use easily guessable words or phrases such as personal information, your company name, or abbreviations.
 - Don't expose your password on Github!

-Consider setting up [Teammates]({{root_url}}/docs/User_Guide/Settings/teammates.html) to create, manage, and restrict additional sets of credentials to more precisily grant permissions within your SendGrid account.
+Consider setting up [Teammates]({{root_url}}/docs/User_Guide/Settings/teammates.html) to create, manage, and restrict additional sets of credentials to more precisely grant permissions within your SendGrid account.

 {% anchor h3 %} 2) Avoid having web browsers save your SendGrid password. {% endanchor %}